Before shelling out hundreds of dollars for a cruise, check to see if your credit card rewards can help offset the cost

 Video: Cruising on points

-2. Co-branded credit
+2. Co-branded credit cards.

 They don’t generally provide outstanding deals, but the major cruise lines partner with banks to offer cruise credit cards.
 The banks offering the most co-branded cruise cards are Bank of America, which has cards affiliated with Norwegian Cruise Line, Royal Caribbean and Celebrity; and Barclaycard, which offers cards in conjunction with Carnival, Holland America and Princess.
 Cruise cards typically have no annual fee and come with a modest sign-up bonus, and you redeem points for credits with the cruise line.